vbaconnet-ledger/developer-portal/_docs/CI/44_live_frontend.md

 ### Running the Mobile projet on Android

-1. Launch the emulatore or plug-in your telephone.
+1. Launch the emulator or plug-in your telephone.
 2. Use an Android environment such as Android Studio

 ```sh